Ilakkanam: Production

 Newcomer Vishnupriyan, credited as Ram, signed to play the hero in Ilakkanam opposite Uma.
 Before the release of the film, the film producer M. C. Shanmugam and director Chandraseyan had organised a special screening for the then Chief Minister of Tamil Nadu M. Karunanidhi.
 It was reported that he had enjoyed the film and was also impressed with the music score of Bhavatharini.

 Soundtrack

-The film score and the soundtrack were composed by Bhavatharini.
-The soundtrack, released in 2006, features 6 tracks with lyrics written by Subramania Bharati, Bharathidasan, Piraisoodan, P. Vijay and Chandraseyan.
+The soundtrack was composed by Bhavatharini, with lyrics written by Subramania Bharati, Bharathidasan, Piraisoodan, Pa.
+Vijay and Chandraseyan.

 Reception

 Malathi Rangarajan of The Hindu praised the performance of the actors and said, "Nothing out of the world, but a decent fare definitely".
-Another reviewer wrote, "The music composed by Bhavadarani is a treat to the ears of the audience" and concluded, "Ilakkanam is a lively and enjoyable movie worth seeing.
-It would especially appeal to the family".
-Indiaglitz stated, "Chandraseyan's penchant for Tamil is evident in the movie.
-Even simple conversational English words, used by everyone in daily life, are translated into Tamil and used well.
-Bhavatharini's music lends support to the script.
-Chandraseyan deserves a pat for narrating a family tale sincerely and honestly".
+Malini Mannath of Chennai Online wrote "The debutant director seems to have gone to great lengths in pursuit of this, the characters and incidents a lesson in human bonding and values, and having pride in one's language.
+But as a piece of film-making, both the scripting and the style of presentation could surely have done with more finesse, and in a way that would be appealing to the audiences".